Continuous Improvement Principles

 7. Root Cause Analysis: When problems arise, the goal is not just to address the symptoms but to dig deep and solve the underlying issues, ensuring they don't recur.

-Principles & Technology: A Powerful Duo
+Principles of Continuous Improvement & Technology: A Powerful Duo

 Incorporating technology into CI principles can amplify their impact, offering new ways to tackle old challenges.
 Let’s break down how: